 About us: viso.ai provides Viso Suite, the world’s only end-to-end Computer Vision Platform.
 The technology helps global organizations to develop, deploy, and scale all computer vision applications – and meet the privacy requirements of healthcare providers.
 Get a live demo.

-Deep Learning and Computer Vision Basics
+Deep Learning and Computer Vision in Healthcare Basics

 Deep learning is a subfield of machine learning that has seen a dramatic rise in popularity in the past years.
 The deep learning trend is driven by increases in computational power (GPUs, parallelized computing), privacy-preserving Edge AI (on-device processing), and more efficient frameworks to train models with annotated data.